Euro zone bonds wobble as central banks zero in on inflation

 "I will...do my utmost to ensure that we, the Governing Council of the ECB, do not let up too early and that we continue to push ahead with monetary policy normalization - even if our measures dampen economic development," Nagel said.

-Yields on the German 10-year Bund DE10YT=RR, which serves as a benchmark for the wider region, were up 1 basis point on the day at 2.33%, while those on the interest-rate sensitive two-year Schatz DE2YT=RR were up 2 bps at 2.22%.
+Yields on the German 10-year Bund DE10YT=RR, which serves as a benchmark for the wider region, were up 3 basis points on the day at 2.35%, while those on the interest-rate sensitive two-year Schatz DE2YT=RR were up 2 bps at 2.22%.

 The ECB at its last meeting raised interest rates by three-quarters of a percentage point to 1.5% and since then, a number of top officials, including President Christine Lagarde, have reiterated the central bank's commitment to tackling red-hot consumer price pressures.